apache/trafficserver/doc/developer-guide/architecture/architecture.en.rst

 array is sampled for every slot in the stripe assignment table by dividing the maximum random value by the size of the assignment table and using the value midway between each multiple of the result of the division.
-The coalesced psuedo-random sequence is scanned for each sample in turn and the first number not greater than the sample is found.
+The coalesced pseudo-random sequence is scanned for each sample in turn and the first number not greater than the sample is found.
 The stripe associated with that value is used for that assignment table entry.